 Split-leg turn and sandwich (0:26-0:31)

-Most adult dancers do not spread their legs like a compass when turning, but this girl does that a lot, and she does it often in a reduced speed, adding grace to her dance.
+Most adult dancers do not spread their legs like a compass when turning, but this girl does that a lot, and she does it often in a reduced speed, adding grace to the movement.
 In this example, her split-leg turn is followed by a pause as the man sandwithed her, she then collected her leg and did a delicious curtsy, all executed flawlessly.

 Barrida (0:33-0:36, 1:32-1:37)

-The girl stepped forward with her right leg (or in the second case stepped back with her left leg) to allow the man to do a barrida - sweeping her right leg to the right with his right leg.
-She followed by collecting her left leg until it touched his right foot, then crossing over to land on the other side of his foot.
+The girl stepped forward with her right leg (or in the second case stepped back with her left leg) to allow the man to do a barrida—sweeping her right leg to the right with his right leg.
+She followed by collecting her left leg until her foot touched his foot, then crossing over to land on the other side of his foot.
 Barrida is generally an unobtrusive move, but her execution left an impression on me, mainly due to her control over the speed of the movement.

 Ocho in slow motion (0:36-0:41)